SRJPE/JPE-datasets/scripts/rst/battle-creek/battle_creek_rst_catch_qc.md

     ## 27601   472    50  3371   283

 Fix inconsistencies with spelling, capitalization, and abbreviations.
+“N/P” is changed to NA in the case\_when statement below.

 ``` r
 cleaner_rst_count$run <- case_when(cleaner_rst_count$run == "F" ~ "fall",